“Buy a new one – you lose your data – that’s what you get for not paying for iCloud!”

 - Here’s what really matters to most of us:

 - Sure, I replaced those capacitors and some other concerning tidbits here and there.
 Cleaned up the board, made it how I would want my own board!
 And I warranty my work.
 But this particular board had very widespread corrosion damage.
 You’d have to pay me to sit here for MONTHS on-end, replacing them all!
 Am I really just being Sgt.
 Schultz about this other damage, left sitting there like some time bomb?

 - Most corrosion damage does not manifest itself into a short-circuit to ground.
 Some of it: we will never notice!
 It’s a chance THIS customer was willing to take – at THIS price-point.
 I ultrasonic clean and solvent / CLR scrub and fiberglas etch all corrosion I find.
 I always repair the areas of the circuit that took damage, beyond what it takes to just get it running.
 Within economic viability.

 - We will establish and agree on the economically viable price-point for your repair.
 More work for more money.
 We establish a cap – what the most you would be willing to pay to get your Macbook working again, good as new or just working.
 The amount of damage to the board and the cost of replacement of the board and the value *to you* of this Macbook – working again are determining factors here.
 My repairs average 1/3rd to 1/2 the cost of replacement elsewhere.
 (I install some used ebay replacement board for $100 if I fail to fix it, no-fix = no-pay!)
 I average about 90% repair rate.
-I have averaged one or two returns per 150 repairs.
+I have averaged less than 2% returns.
 I try to make this a win/win = where my customers are genuinely happy with the experience.